 To Make a Book, Walk on a Book

-Designing books on the floor
+Designing Koya Bound and other books by placing them on the floor

 When making a book, I find it’s useful to walk on the book.
 To peek over it and look for patterns, shuffle pages, grouping and ungrouping the loose sheets.
 Walls work too — a book can be made on a wall.
 But floors are easier.
 And there’s something joyful about the tip-toe dance you do across a room when it is filled by a book.